sophie-thomson/mad-hatters-personality-quiz/README.md

 ***Results Button***

 - A button at the bottom of the final question page inviting the user to see which character they are most similar to.
-- This button will have an event listener to trigger a set of functions to see which character has the highest score
+- An event listener triggers the checkScores function to get the characterScores as an array (60 points in total) e.g [12, 15, 8, 7, 10, 8]
-- Each character has a results page
+- Using a series of JS functions, the topScore Character and secondScore character are identified and pushed to the results page html.

 ### Character Result Page (results.html)